TemariVirus/classy/README.md

 Updates the values of the other columns in the row with the specified `ID`, if it exists.

 The columns may be in any order, but cannot appear more than once.
 The `ID` column is required.
-The other columns are optional.
+The other columns are optional, but at least one must be specified.

 `value` follows the same constraints as in `INSERT`.